abdulbasit-data-science/Legal_Rag_Agent/README.md

 ## Usage
 - Launch the app using the command above.
-- Type a legal query in the input box (e.g., "What are the penalties for breach of contract in California?").
+- Type a legal query in the input box (e.g., "What is state court?").
 - The agent will retrieve relevant legal information and generate a response based on its knowledge base.

 ## Development